jackmaden/philosophybreak/src/pages/articles/thomas-nagel-why-humor-best-stance-towards-life-absurdity/index.md

 ## Laughing together in the dark

-<span class="big-letter">W</span>hen we step back and see our strivings for what they are — random and without any real meaning — the view for Nagel is not heroic nor hopeless, but, as he puts it earlier in his essay, “sobering and comical”.
+<span class="big-letter">W</span>hen we step back and see our strivings for what they are — highly specific and without any real universal meaning — the view for Nagel is not heroic nor hopeless, but, as he puts it earlier in his essay, “sobering and comical”.

 We are self-aware mice unable to rise above our mousely strivings, and we continue to strive regardless.
 Does this ironic situation really call for despair?
-There's no real need, Nagel thinks, for such dramatics.
+There's no real need for such dramatics, Nagel thinks.
 To paraphrase Oscar Wilde's quip in the comedy Lady Windermere’s Fan — life is much too important to be taken seriously.
 The appropriate response to the human condition is a slightly bemused smile — a celebratory laugh that we understand life's absurdity, yet carry on regardless.

 In summary, then — yes, life is absurd.
 But hey! — it's interesting, and we can help each other through it by championing our enlightened cognitive condition with an ironical, humorous stance, and let our amused fascination light up the dark.